NOMU: Neural Optimization-based Model Uncertainty: Introduction

-\subsection{Further related work}
+\subsection{Further Related Work}

+\citet{nix1994estimating} were among the first to introduce NNs with two outputs: one for model prediction and one for \emph{data noise (aleatoric uncertainty)}, using the Gaussian negative log-likelihood as loss function.
+However, such a data noise output cannot be used as an estimator for model uncertainty (epistemic uncertainty); see \Cref{sec:appendix:Aleatoric Neural Networks: Aleatoric vs. Epistemic Uncertainty} for details.
+To additionally capture model uncertainty, \citet{kendall2017uncertainties} combined the idea of \citet{nix1994estimating} with MCDO.

-NNs with two outputs for lower and upper UBs, trained on specifically-designed loss functions, were previously considered in \citep{khosravi2010lower,pearce2018high}.
-However, the method from \citep{khosravi2010lower} only accounts for data noise and does not consider model uncertainty.
-Similarly, the method of \citep{pearce2018high} does not take into account model uncertainty in the design of their loss function and only incorporates it via ensembles (as in deep ensembles). \citet{kendall2017uncertainties} used MCDO for model uncertainty and combined it with the idea by \citep{nix1994estimating} of directly modeling model prediction and data noise as network outputs.
-Besides the state-of-the art ensemble methods HDE and DE, there exist several other papers on ensemble methods which, e.g., promote their diversity on the function space \citep{wang2019function} or reduce their computational cost \citep{wen2020batchensemble,havasi2021training}.
+Similarly, NNs with two outputs for lower and upper UBs, trained on specifically-designed loss functions, were previously considered by \citet{khosravi2010lower} and \citet{pearce2018high}.
+However, the method by \citet{khosravi2010lower} again only accounts for data noise and does not consider model uncertainty.
+The method by \citet{pearce2018high} also does not take model uncertainty into account in the design of their loss function and only incorporates it via ensembles (as in DE).

+Besides the state-of-the art ensemble methods HDE and DE, there exist several other papers on ensemble methods that, for example, promote their diversity on the function space \citep{wang2019function} or reduce their computational cost \citep{wen2020batchensemble,havasi2021training}.

 For classification, \citet{malinin2018predictive} introduced prior networks, which explicitly model in-sample and out-of-distribution uncertainty, where the latter is realized by minimizing the reverse KL-distance to a selected flat point-wise defined prior.
 In a recent working paper (and concurrent to our work), \citet{malinin2020regression} report on progress extending their idea to regression.
 While the idea of introducing a separate loss for learning model uncertainty is related to NOMU, there are several important differences (loss, architecture, behavior of the model prediction, theoretical motivation; see \Cref{sec:NOMUvsPriorNetworks} for details).
-Furthermore, their experiments suggest that DE still performs as good or better than their proposed method.
-Neural Linear Models (NLMs), which in contrast to BNNs do not perform approximate inference over the entire set of weights, but \emph{exact} inference on only the last layer, have been extensively benchmarked in \citep{ober2019benchmarking} against MCDO and the method from \citep{blundell2015weight}.
-Their results suggest that MCDO and \citep{blundell2015weight} perform largely competitive, even to carefully-tuned NLMs.
+Furthermore, their experiments suggest that DE still performs weakly better than their proposed method.